 - Completion should only entail the completion of a project, paper or exam.

 - Students should never have to “sit in” or retake the course.

 - Students must be in good standing in the course - Incompletes are not an alternative to a student failing a course.

-Once the work is completed by the student, the instructor can change the incomplete grade to a final grade by using the “Grade Change” function in their faculty WebPortal account.
+Important: If the student fulfills or fails to fulfill the “I” agreement terms by the deadline, the instructor should update the “I” to the appropriate final grade using the “Grade Change” function in their SDSU WebPortal account.